GoldenAkaza/Fullstack-Project2-snippet-api/README.md

 Server running on port 3000</p>

 ## Features
-- Create a New Snippet – POST /api/snippets
+<p>- Create a New Snippet – POST /api/snippets
-<p>It accepts a JSON body with the required fields title, language, and code.
+It accepts a JSON body with the required fields title, language, and code.
 </p>
 - Get All Snippets – GET /api/snippets
 <p>This endpoint returns all snippets stored in the database. <br/>